someweisguy/esp_dmx/README.md

 To read from the DMX bus, the event queue handle passed to `dmx_driver_install()` can be used to determine when a packet has been received.
 A `dmx_event_t` message will be posted to the event queue.
 Then the packet can be read from the DMX driver double-buffer into a user buffer using `dmx_read_packet()`.

-The macro `DMX_RX_PACKET_TOUT_TICK` can be used to block the task until a packet is received or a DMX timeout occurs.
+The macro `DMX_PACKET_TIMEOUT_TICK` can be used to block the task until a packet is received or a DMX timeout occurs.

 ```cpp
 // allocate a buffer that is the max size of a DMX packet